Oracle Software Framework Agreement

 The Oracle Software Framework Agreement is not a common capability agreement, which means your organisation may need to consider a primary procurement to procure goods and services from the Oracle Software Framework Agreement.
 Please refer to the Government Procurement Rules for further advice.

 Agencies buying new licences or cloud services are required to undertake procurement obligations and any risk and assurance requirements.

-To transfer your existing software licences to this agreement contact your DIA relationship manager.
+To transfer your existing software arrangements to this agreement, contact your DIA relationship manager.

 Lead Agency Agreement details

-DIA has entered into an agreement with Oracle to supply software licences to eligible government agencies.
+DIA has entered into an agreement with Oracle to supply software and cloud licences to eligible government agencies.

 The initial contract began in August 2016 and expired in August 2019, with the option to renew for an additional 2 years.
 The Agreement was renewed for an additional 2 years in August 2019.
-The 2-year renewal has been extended by DIA and now expires in December 2021.
+The 2-year renewal was extended by DIA to February 2022.

 DIA renewed the agreement in February 2022 for a term of 3 years with an option to renew the agreement for a further 3 years in 2025.